-Unassuming Cue Bid (UCB) 10+ with support or 13+ points without support
+- Unassuming Cue Bid (UCB) 10+ with support or 13+ points without support - \\ East decides they have a good overcall (perhaps an overbid)

-4♠ East lead ♥4!
+4♠ East lead ♦3!

 East West have the values for game with a strong 6-4 spade fit.
-However the lack of Aces means defeat if N/S have good agreements and defend with care.
+However the lack of Aces means rapid defeat after the marked diamond lead.